 Do you feel intimidated when faced with setting a dinner table or creating tablescapes?
-Are you wondering what is a tablescape and is it really a word?
+Are you wondering what a tablescape is, and is it really a word?

 Do you feel you don’t know all the proper etiquette?

-Today I’m taking all the mystery out of the process and giving you a step by step guide plus, creative tutorials that will also enhance your tables.
+Today, I’m taking all the mystery out of the process and giving you a step-by-step guide, plus creative tutorials that will also enhance your tables.

 My goal is to give you the confidence to express your own creativity and realize you can’t make a mistake, so just go for it.